TravelSizedLions/kleptool-package-manager/README.md

 Once the input's AST family has been identified, additional unsupervised comparisons are made to plan a translation from the existing AST family to the Universal K-Space family.

-This is done through a combination of meta-structural analysis on patterns identifiable between AST families as well as an exploration of a space of statically defined AST refactoring strategies (inspiration taken from row-reduction operations and boolean clause manipulation).
+This is done through a combination of meta-structural analysis on patterns identifiable between AST families as well as an exploration of a space of statically defined AST refactoring strategies (inspiration taken from row-reducSome formats are ambiguous by design (e.g., fields that can mean different things depending on context, or keys that are overloaded for multiple purposes)tion operations and boolean clause manipulation).

 We propose mapping the AST Family Transformation Problem onto a satisfiability or constraint-solving problem: given a set of allowed tree operations (renames, moves, merges, splits, type coercions, etc.) and a set of structural constraints defining the universal schema, a solver searches for a sequence of operations that transforms the input AST into one that satisfies all constraints.